25 Items Every Pilot Should Have On Their Bucket List

 I have often heard people say "Why the **** would you jump out of an airplane that's perfectly fine?".
 Well, although I have personally never done it myself, it's something that's been on my bucket list for years and I hope to have a chance to do it soon.

 Flying a piston engine airplane can be fun, but nothing can compare to flying a jet-powered airplane when it comes to performance.
 Flying a jet is absolutely something for your bucket list if you're a piston engine airplane pilot who's never flown a jet.

 #17 Build your own airplane

 There only a few things more fulfilling than flying an airplane you built with your own hands.
-An airplane you've spend hundreds and thousand of hours building from the ground up and knowing every square inch and bolt.
+An airplane you've spend hundreds and thousands of hours building from the ground up and know every square inch and bolt of.
 Building an airplane requires some budget and mostly a lot of time, but it can be one of those once-in-a-lifetime experiences one could talk and dream about for the rest of their life, enjoying every minute of flying in the machine.

 #18 Get your multi-engine rating

 Two is (almost) always better than one, that also applies to airplane engines.
 Although two engines burn twice as much fuel as one engine, multi-engine aircraft provide advantages other airplanes just can't.
 The extra level of safety, comfort and performance can often be great reasons to get your multi-engine rating.